School Clubs

 Netball club (autumn term)

-Mr Curtis is starting a school football team this year and an exciting league has been set up.
-This will be run once a week at lunchtimes for all children interested in Year 6 and matches will be on Monday nights.
+Mr Curtis runs a school football team and we are part of an exciting league.
+This will be run once a week at lunchtimes for all children interested in Year 6 and matches will be regular events.

 Key Stage 1 Choir (2nd half Autumn term)